How and Why You Should Carry a Sidearm While Hunting

 Bullet Type

-Pistol bullets in magazine upclose
+pistol bullets in magazine upclose

 When you’re in the woods, the predators you’re most likely to need to defend against are bears.
 Bears are large and have dense bones that love to shrug off bullet impacts.